NickyFot/NickyFot.github.io/_pages/about.md

   - /about.html
 ---

-As a PhD candidate in Computer Science, I am currently in the final stages of my studies and expect to submit my thesis by Sep- tember 2023.
-My research interests center around affect estimation, facial expression recognition, and mental health symptom estimation, with a primary focus on utilizing video input.
-Through my work, I have had the privilege of publishing papers in top- tier conferences within my field.
-Additionally, I have gained experience in teaching and supervising MSc students, and I remain connected to the industry thanks to my prior 7-year career in the field.
+My research interests are around human-centric AI, computer vision and vision & language models.
+I currently serve as a Postdoctoral Researcher at the University of Luxembourg, where I focus on deepfake detection.
+Previously, during my PhD at QMUL my research emphasis was on affect estimation, facial expression recognition, and mental health symptom estimation through video analysis.
+My work has been shared in top-tier conferences within my field, and I've been fortunate to engage in teaching and mentoring MSc students alongside my research.
+Before joining academia, I spent seven years in the industry, which has provided valuable insights into practical applications.

+Thank you for taking the time to visit my website.
+Feel free to explore further!

 News
 ======